-You should contact an attorney about your situation if a home visit by a probation officer leads to new criminal charges or a probation violation.
+You should contact a Philadelphia probation violation lawyer about your situation if a home visit by a probation officer leads to new criminal charges or a probation violation.
 Our Montgomery criminal defense lawyers can help you suppress evidence found in your home as part of an unlawful search so it cannot be used against you in a new criminal case or as part of a probation violation case.

 Can the Police Search Your Home Based on the Probation Officer’s Findings in Pennsylvania?